swkkd/gowebapi/docs/AssetDatabaseApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **AssetDatabaseCreateAnalysisTemplate**
-> AssetDatabaseCreateAnalysisTemplate(ctx, webId, template, optional)
+> AssetDatabaseCreateAnalysisTemplate(a.client.ctx, webId, template, optional)
 Create an analysis template at the Asset Database root.

 Analyses that are based on an analysis template will inherit characteristics defined in the template.